The Young and the Restless’ Jordi Vilasuso and His Wife Make an Exciting Announcement: ‘Finally! The News Is Out’

 More: Secrets spilled at cancelled soap’s cast reunion

-On your way to the comments to add your well wishes for Madison, stop off at the below photo gallery of other soap stars with their kids.
+On your way to the comments to add your well wishes for Madison, stop off at the below photo gallery of soap stars with their sisters.